systematic-magic/AgingPMC/editorials_news_html.rst

 4.1.
 Check that full name of corresponding author is formatted in bold and underlined font and is followed by conlon (:)

 4.2.
-Check that full name of corresponding author is followed by affiliation (multiple affiliations are allowed and should be divided by semicolon (;))
+Check that full name of corresponding author is followed by affiliation.
+Only one affiliation is allowed.

 4.3.
 Check that affiliation is formatted in plain text (no special formatting)